-While the contribution from earlier detection on gain in life expectancy was substantial, we found that the contribution from advancements in breast cancer treatment was even larger.
-Treatment-related advancements resulted from a combination of improvements in the delivery of existing treatments (e.g., breast-conserving surgery with radiotherapy) and the development of novel treatments (e.g., tamoxifen for breast cancer chemoprevention), both of which reduced case fatality rates.18,19 Additionally, breast cancer patients typically received multiple modalities of treatment for virtually the entire time period of our study.20
+While the contribution from earlier detection on the gain in life expectancy was substantial, we found that the contribution from advancements in breast cancer treatment was even larger.
+Treatment-related advancements likely resulted from a combination of improvements in the delivery of existing treatments (e.g., breast-conserving surgery with radiotherapy) and the development of novel treatments (e.g., tamoxifen for breast cancer chemoprevention), both of which reduced case fatality rates.18,19 Additionally, breast cancer patients typically received multiple modalities of treatment for virtually the entire time period of our study.20

-Advancements in the prevention and treatment of competing causes of death, such as cardiovascular disease (CVD),22,23 also contributed to gains in life expectancy among breast cancer patients.
-After breast cancer itself, other cancers and CVD were the second and third leading causes of death of women diagnosed with breast cancer.24 For early stage breast cancers, which are also generally small sized tumors, the probability of death from other causes was considerably higher than the corresponding probability from breast cancer.
-Thus, improvements in competing causes of death for cancer patients are particularly important for gains in life expectancy because the share of smaller sized tumors grew over time.
+Advancements in the prevention and treatment of competing causes of death, such as cardiovascular disease (CVD),22,23 also contributed to the gain in life expectancy among breast cancer patients.
+After breast cancer itself, other cancers and CVD were the second and third leading causes of death of women diagnosed with breast cancer.24 For early stage breast cancers, which are also generally small sized tumors, the probability of death from other causes is considerably higher than the corresponding probability from breast cancer.
+Thus, improvements in competing causes of death for cancer patients are particularly important for the gain in life expectancy because the share of smaller sized tumors grew over time.

 Our study has some potential limitations, which may affect its internal and external validity.
 First, our results may be subject to bias from misclassification of the underlying cause of death on death certificates.
 This bias is unlikely to affect our results because the accuracy of breast cancer as the cause of death between medical records and death certificates was among the highest across all cancer types.25,26 Second, our results may not be generalizable nationally to the extent that the SEER registries fail to capture national patterns in mammography screening and breast cancer mortality.
 The SEER 9 registries include both areas of comparatively high and low prevalence of mammography screening.27 Additionally, breast cancer mortality patterns in the SEER registries are highly representative of national breast cancer mortality patterns.28 Third, we required that breast cancer death must have occurred within 10 years of diagnosis when calculating case fatality rates to partially mitigate the effect of length bias.
-We vary the time interval between 5 years and 15 years, by 2.5year increments, and reach identical substantive conclusions on the relative contribution of advancements in cancer treatment, earlier detection, and advancements in the care of competing causes of death (Appendix Table X).
+We vary the time interval between 5 years and 15 years, by 2.5-year increments, and reach identical substantive conclusions on the relative contribution of advancements in cancer treatment, earlier detection, and advancements in the care of competing causes of death (Appendix Table X).

 In conclusion, we quantify the benefit of earlier detection and advancements in breast cancer treatment for US breast cancer patients between 1975 and 2002.
-Earlier detection contributed to one-quarter of the observed gain in life expectancy; advancements in breast cancer treatment contributed substantially more.
+Earlier detection contributed to more than one-quarter of the observed gain in life expectancy; advancements in breast cancer treatment contributed substantially more.
+The value of screening is based on the balance of potential benefits of earlier detection and potential harms from overdiagnosis and overtreatment.
 Our study provides greater clarity to the longstanding debate on the value of mammography screening by quantifying the population-level benefit of earlier detection against which its potential harms can be measured.

 Acknowledgements: We thank X for helpful comments and suggestions.